stormchaserroleplaying/stormchaserRPG/Combat/MovementandPosition/BeingProneorSupine/index.md

 When you stand while in melee range of hostile creatures, make a Dexterity (Acrobatics) or Strength (Athletics) ability check with a DC of 10 + 2 for each enemy for whom you are within reach.
 If you are supine, this DC increases by 5.
 If you beat the DC to stand by 5 or more, you may also choose to tumble 5 feet into unoccupied space and stand up there.

 If you fail, then you must succeed at a defence check vs the weapon skill (10 + their attack bonus) of each hostile creature individually.
-Failure results in being hit by an opportunity attack, as explained later in the chapter.
+Failure results in being hit by an [opportunity attack](https://stormchaserroleplaying.com/stormchaserRPG/Combat/MakinganAttack/MeleeAttacks/#opportunity-attacks).
 If any defence check fails by 10 or more, then you are knocked supine.

 > ### Weapon Skill
 >